Skip to content

 async def test_non_admin_denied(client, db_session):

-from users.service import UserService
+from users.admin.service import UserService

 svc = UserService(db_session)